Nathan-Herzhaft/Medical_Imaging/Kaggle_Challenge-Detection/README.md

 ## > Train the_model
 After the settings of our parameters, it is time to start the training.
-It is possible to change the paramters of the training, like the number of epochs or the learning rate, by modifying these lines :
+It is possible to change the parameters of the training, like the number of epochs or the learning rate, by modifying these lines :
 ```python
 num_epochs = 5
 params = [p for p in model.parameters() if p.requires_grad]